Nathan Healy

 Frequently Asked Questions

-Yes, solar panels increase home value in Georgia.
-According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.
+Yes, solar panels typically increase home value in Georgia.
+A Zillow study found that homes with solar panels sell for 4.1% more than comparable homes without solar systems.